robertohuertasm/shuttle-env-vars/README.md

 [![crates.io](https://img.shields.io/crates/v/shuttle-env-vars?style=for-the-badge)](https://crates.io/crates/shuttle-env-vars)
 [![docs.rs](https://img.shields.io/docsrs/shuttle-env-vars?style=for-the-badge)](https://docs.rs/shuttle-env-vars)

+> **IMPORTANT**: This crate is DEPRECATED.
+See [Shuttle v0.27.0 release notes](https://github.com/shuttle-hq/shuttle/releases/tag/v0.27.0) for more details.

 A library to use `.env` files in your [Shuttle](https://shuttle.rs) projects.

 [Shuttle Secrets](https://docs.shuttle.rs/resources/shuttle-secrets) is ok, but sometimes you need to use environment variables so they can be used in other crates.